Your Cart

 Healthy fats

-“Healthy fats”?
+“Healthy" fats?
 For decades, people were told by the medical establishment that there was no such thing.
 Today, however, an increasing amount of evidence shows that healthy fats, including certain high-fat foods, do exist and should be a part of one’s diet.

 Remember the fat-free phase?
 That was directly caused by the insistence that all fat was bad for you.
-Turns out that high-carb, ultra-processed foods, often with high amounts of sugar, were the true nutritional enemies.
+Turns out that ultra-processed foods, often with high amounts of sugar, were the true nutritional enemies.

 Well, it turns out our bodies need healthy fats.
 For satiety and energy, but also to help promote healthy cholesterol levels and even to help shed extra weight.